latest nhpb_banner 1__compressed

 How to Save Money

-Families facing homelessness in San Joaquin County can apply for emergency rental assistance programs.
-Non-profits, government assistance as well as churches may pay a portion of what is due, or they offer referrals.
-Most of the financial support is focused on the disabled, families with children, as well as senior citizens, but anyone can apply for rent or security deposit help.
+Families, or single people, facing homelessness in San Joaquin County can apply for emergency rental assistance programs.
+There are also free hotel vouchers, section 8 apartments and no-wait list housing.
+A number of non-profit or government organizations may pay a portion of the back rent that is due what is due, or they offer referrals.
+Most of the financial support is focused on the disabled, families with children, as well as senior citizens, but anyone can apply for rent (including for a mobile home) or security deposit help.
+Learn more on help paying security deposits.

-All of the resources in the city of Stockton as well as entire county of San Joaquin are very limited.
+All of the financial resources in the city of Stockton as well as entire county of San Joaquin County are very limited.
 In many cases, the staff will need to refer an applicant to other federal government grant programs for paying rent or they may partner with other charities.
-However low income families can still call for assistance, but note that most requests for housing or rental assistance will not be able to be met.
+However low income families can still call for assistance, but note that most requests for housing or rental assistance will be temporary.

-If a resident is facing imminent eviction, then their best option may be to move into transitional housing.
-This will allow the family time to save money for a security or rent deposit, purse job training, and more.
+If a resident is facing imminent eviction, then their best option may be to move into income based housing.
+This will allow the family time to save money for a security or rent deposit, pursue job training, and more.
 So case management is another option.

 Central Valley Low Income Housing Corporation (CHLIVC)

 Rental assistance is part of programs such as Shelter Plus Care.
 The non-profit will focus on households with a disabled member or elderly resident.
-Staff work to prevent homelessness.
+Staff work to prevent homelessness, including help with rent, offering income based apartments and other support.

 New Directions

 Rent and housing programs are for people with a mental illness or disability only.
+There is also support for women facing abuse.
 They are part of HUD's Continuum of Care.

 Lutheran Social Services of San Joaquin County

 Clients are teenagers, veterans, and seniors.
 Both short term housing is combined with funds for first months rent or a deposit.
-Budgeting and case managements is required from people seeking money for past due rent.
+Budgeting and case managements is required from low-income families or tenants seeking grant money.
 Eviction prevention programs include money for a portion of rent, energy costs, and more.
 Many churches are part of the regional network.

 Society of St. Vincent de Paul